 There are some differences between the original will handwritten by John Florio and the document transcribed by the prerogative court of Canterbury in 1625.

-The main differences concern the textual variants of the will.
+The main differences concern the textual v1ariants of the will.
 To better differentiate the two documents, I will define Florio’s holographic will as “W1” and the testament transcribed by the Court as “W2”.

 W1: my mercifull sauiour and Redeemer, and of God the holy ghoste, three persons, and one euer-living and omnipotent God in unitie and Trinitie, my most-louing Comforter and Preseruer; Amen.